-Antigen tests are available as POC diagnostics for SARS-CoV-2.
+Antigen tests are available as point-of-care (POC) diagnostics for SARS-CoV-2.
 They have a rapid turnaround time, which is critical in the identification of SARS-CoV-2 infection and rapid implementation of infection prevention and control strategies.
 These tests can augment other testing efforts, especially in settings where reverse-transcriptase polymerase chain reaction (RT-PCR) testing capacity is limited or testing results are delayed (e.g., >48 hours).
 In general, these POC antigen tests have a lower sensitivity, but similar specificity, for detecting SARS-CoV-2 compared to RT-PCR tests.
+However, false positives have been identified, particularly when users do not follow the instructions for use of the antigen tests or perform testing in low-prevalence populations (e.g., screening asymptomatic healthcare personnel (HCP) in non-outbreak settings).
+See FDA's letter to clinical laboratory staff and healthcare providers on potential false positives with use of antigen tests for detection of SARS-CoV-2.

-This advisory pertains to antigen tests that have been granted a US Food and Drug Administration's Emergency Use Authorization (FDA EUA) to detect SARS-CoV-2.
-The first SARS-CoV-2 antigen tests to receive FDA EUA are authorized for testing symptomatic persons within 5-7 days of symptom onset and there are limited data on antigen test performance in asymptomatic persons.
+This update pertains to antigen tests that have been granted a US Food and Drug Administration's Emergency Use Authorization (FDA EUA) to detect SARS-CoV-2.
+Antigen tests perform best when the person is tested within the first days of symptom onset when viral load is generally highest.
+There are limited data on antigen test performance in asymptomatic persons.
+Preliminary reports suggest that antigen tests have lower percent positive agreement with RT-PCR test results when performed in asymptomatic individuals compared to symptomatic individuals.
 However, given the transmission of SARS-CoV-2 from asymptomatic and presymptomatic nursing home residents and healthcare personnel (HCP) with SARS-CoV-2 infection, DOH and CDC are providing considerations for the use of antigen tests for asymptomatic persons during this public health emergency.
-More information is available from the Department of Health and Human Services regarding Public Readiness and Emergency Preparedness Act (PREP Act)coverage and use of antigen testing for asymptomatic persons.
+More information is available from the Department of Human Services regarding PREP Act coverage and use of antigen testing for asymptomatic persons.